 The first prelim evaluates the student’s capability for original research and strength of argumentation, and must be completed and defended by the end of the fourth semester of study.
 The second prelim paper must, in addition, be of publishable quality in the judgment of the faculty.
 The second prelim must be successfully defended by the end of the eighth semester of study, along with the dissertation proposal.
 The topic of the second prelim is frequently, although not necessarily, closely related to the dissertation topic.

 A written version of the prelim paper must be submitted to all committee members at least two weeks before the scheduled defense date.
-The student should also inform the Language Sciences administrator, who will make logistical arrangements and publicly announce the event.
+The student must also inform the Graduate Coordinator, who will apply for a warrant and publicly announce the event.

 A student must present and defend a dissertation proposal at or within two weeks of the defense of the second prelim paper, by the end of the eighth semester of study.
 The committee evaluating the dissertation proposal consists of the student’s advisor and two other faculty members chosen in consultation with the advisor.
 A written version of the dissertation proposal must be submitted to the committee members at least two weeks before the scheduled oral defense.

 Admission to Candidacy

 A student will be admitted to candidacy upon satisfying the following requirements:

 - completion of preliminary examinations in two areas,

 - advanced course work in a third area,